 Then the eBCS transmitter transmits the eBCS Info frame.

-12.15.2.2 Authentication of eBCS Info frame
+12.15.2.2 Authentication of the eBCS Info frame

 When the eBCS receiver receives the eBCS Info frame, the eBCS receiver shall authenticate it as following:

 If the eBCS Info frame is fragmented, the following procedures are applied only to the first fragment.